 Studies show that mindfulness changes the brain patterns associated with pain, and these changes can actually alter the structure of the brain itself over time, meaning that long-term relief is sometimes an outcome.

 A wide variety of techniques can be used when approaching mindfulness and pain.
 While most people think of meditation when they hear the word mindfulness, meditation is not the only way to find a mindful state.
 A simple inquiry is a quick and easy way to detach from pain-producing thoughts.

 Instead of “Ouch, this pain is always there, it never lets up!” one might ask, “Is there anything new about this pain?” to bring on mindfulness.
 Another well-known mindfulness technique is called the “body scan.”
 In this technique, one stops and gradually notices every part of the body, from the crown of the head to the tips of the toes, paying close attention to any area that carries pain, stress, or discomfort.

 Westwind Recovery® has partnered with TRIPP, a virtual reality technology company specializing in wellness.
-TRIPP has created a mindfulness virtual reality meditation therapy in Los Angeles using virtual reality headsets to give clients a mindfulness experience to invite mindfulness and calm into their daily lives.
+TRIPP has created a mindfulness virtual reality meditation therapy using virtual reality headsets to give clients a mindfulness experience to invite mindfulness and calm into their daily lives.